How to move heavy stones

 13 long view finished

-Capstones set in place on top of drystone retaining wall!
+Finally, capstones set in place on top of drystone retaining wall!
+This concludes how to safely move heavy stones without equipment.